 1. How much can be borrowed? – Also known as max credit line or max factoring facility it limits how much you can grow with a factoring company.
 A lot of factoring companies get larger loans from other banks, and they will limit a carrier’s growth so they can accelerate their credit line with their debtors in a steady fashion.

-2. Percentage of invoice funded the day you deliver – Are you getting all the money the day you deliver, or will you have a “reserve” account with the factoring company?
+2. Percentage of invoice advanced the day you deliver – Are you getting all the money the day you deliver, or will you have a “reserve” account with the factoring company?

 3. Aging of Invoices – When a factor does not advance the full amount there is a good likelihood there will be aging fees in the contract.
 This will increase your cost with the factoring company.
 The longer your customer takes to pay, the more you pay in “aging fees”.
 You will also want to note the “clearance days” for checks.
 Your factoring company may have 7 days of clearance, which means 7 days after they receive the check they apply it to your account.
 For example, your customer pays the factor in 38 days and they have 7 clearance days that check will post to your account on day 45, possibly increasing your aging fee.